matias-defrederike/matias-defrederike/README.md

 I really enjoy teaching people and building things on Azure, you can find me on [Linkedin](https://www.linkedin.com/in/mateus-ralves/).

-- 🤔 Learning: JavaScript, ServiceNow, Backend, REST API, Containers and Kubernetes;
+- 🤔 Learning: JavaScript, Backend, REST API, Containers and Kubernetes;
-- 💬 Ask me about: Azure and GNU/Linux;
+- 💬 Ask me about: AWS, Azure and GNU/Linux;
 - ⚡ Fun Fact: HUGE fan of One Piece :sailboat:

 ## My Stack